*This post includes affiliate links. I only recommend products that I like. See disclaimer for details

 - Glass because I respect my coffee and given the choice I rather drink it from glass rather than plastic to best savour my coffee

 - The rubber band because I was not sure that the cork edition would withstand all the washes, even by hand, though I love the look of the Cork edition too

 - I wanted a dishwasher-safe cup

 I’m not joking when I say I thought this through, but you don’t need to be as pernickety.

 Best buy in a while.
 Random people in the street and shops have complimented me on it.
 I keep going on about how happy I am with it.
 I know, it’s just a coffee mug!
 But I love it.
 It’s functional, does what it say, has great design and quality.
 I love the fact that I can still drink my coffee from glass, even on the go.

 It’s not 100% spill proof.
-I’ve tried to turn it upside down for testing purposes and yes it can spill a little but during my usage I’ve never had an accident with it.
+I’ve tried to turn it upside down for testing purposes and yes it can spill a little bit during my usage, I’ve never had an accident with it.
 Then again, I treat it with love, I don’t just throw it in the bag as I leave the house.

 Enjoy your coffee!